-Site icon Keto for India
+Site icon Keto For India

-Priya’s Keto Crispy Sesame Bun
+Crispy Sesame Bun Keto Recipe

 The buns simple tasted divine!

-I have used desiccated unsweetened coconut, sesame seeds, psyllium husk, and melon seeds in this recipe.
+in this recipe.
 If you don’t have melon seeds, you can also use sunflower seeds.
 I did not grind the psyllium husk, used it just like that.
-I also added black salt in the batter, which gave it a very pleasant salty after taste and flavor.
-This recipe has got me thinking, maybe next time I would make a bread loaf from it.
-If you want to shop for melon seeds from a local store then the local name for them are – Kharbooza ke beej.
+I also added black salt in the batter, which gave it a very pleasant salty after-taste and flavor.

 Once the buns are ready, apply soft butter to them and have them immediately.
 This recipe is high up on my list of favorite recipes.
 There are some foods that give you immense satisfaction, these buns happen to be just those.